The Plucky Puppy Team

 Plucky Puppy was founded for dogs like Marley, whose spirit could not be vanquished by a bad start in life, and for all the lucky puppies that got everything they needed right from the beginning.
 We believe that a committed owner—along with ample socialization and diligent training—can bring out the plucky puppy in any dog.

-Katrin Greim, MA, CTC, CPDT, is a Certified Professional Dog Trainer and the owner and founder of Plucky Puppy.
+Katrin Greim, MA, CTC, CPDT-KA, is a Certified Professional Dog Trainer, Knowledge-Assessed and the owner and founder of Plucky Puppy.
 She received her Certificate in Training and Counseling with honors from the San Francisco SPCA Academy for Dog Trainers.
 She also graduated from the Canine Behavior Academy at the Marin Humane Society.
 Katrin is a professional member of the Association of Pet Dog Trainers, an AKC certified Canine Good Citizen evaluator and certified in Pet First Aid and CPR.
 She teaches dog training classes at several locations in Portland, OR.
 Check out her Training Blog.